xpack/web-doxygen/website/docs/api/namespaces/anonymous-tagreader-cpp-.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Container for module specific info that can be read from a tagfile. <a href="/web-doxygen/docs/api/structs/anonymous-namespace-tagreader-cpp-/tagmoduleinfo/#details">More...</a></p>
+Container for module specific info that can be read from a tagfile. <a href="/web-doxygen/docs/api/structs/anonymous-namespace-tagreader-cpp-/tagmoduleinfo/#details">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">